openPMD/openPMD-api/docs/source/install/install.rst

 Our community loves to help each other.
 Please `report installation problems <https://github.com/openPMD/openPMD-api/issues/new?labels=install&template=install_problem.md>`_ in case you should get stuck.

-Choose *one* of the install methods below to get started:
+Choose *one* of the installation methods below to get started:

 .. _install-spack: